Current Psychology Interns

 Our internship prepares interns for professional practice by assisting them in the development and refinement of their clinical, academic, and collegial skill set, while providing exposure to cutting edge research and scholarship.
 This is accomplished in the rich setting of a major academic medical center, where interns engage in didactics, supervision, and practice across several outpatient and inpatient settings.

-We offer three tracks: Adult Clinical Psychology, Adult Integrated Care Clinical Psychology, and Child Clinical Psychology.
+We offer four tracks: Adult Clinical Psychology, Adult Integrated Care Clinical Psychology, General Child Clinical Psychology, and Childhood Neurodevelopmental Disability Psychology.
 Each has its unique emphasis, setting, and approach, which you can learn about in these pages.

 Profession-Wide Competencies